 Visit Survey is a method where the researcher visits the home or workplace of the user and studies the user’s context for behavioral, cultural, social and professional cues.
-Visit Survey can be conducted along with personal inventory or standalone.
-However, in case of personal inventory, the questions asked from the users are more related to the products they possess, whereas, in the case of visit surveys, the questions asked from the users are more about the environment of the user i.e. the relationship or interaction that the user has with their environment.
+Visit survey can be conducted along with personal inventory or standalone.
+However, in the case of personal inventory, the questions asked from the users are more related to the products they possess, whereas, in the case of visit surveys, the questions asked from the users are more about the environment of the user i.e. the relationship or interaction that the user has with their environment.

-Some research teams shy away from Visit Surveys because of the assumption that the researcher involved must be an expert in anthropological studies.
+Some research teams shy away from visit surveys because of the assumption that the researcher involved must be an expert in anthropological studies.
 However, that’s not the case.
-Visit Surveys are easier to conduct than one would imagine.
-Moreover, interacting with the users during a Visit Survey has its benefits for the design project.
+Visit surveys are easier to conduct than one would imagine.
+Moreover, interacting with the users during a visit survey has its benefits for the design project.
 It leads to a better understanding of the user’s context, their behavior, the personal inventory they maintain, the influence of cultural or social aspects on their context, and helps build empathy.

-For conducting a Visit Survey, the researchers first recruit the potential users, and then the survey is conducted one by one for the sample group.
+For conducting a visit survey, the researchers first recruit the potential users, and then the survey is conducted one by one for the sample group.
 However, if multiple users who make up the sample group work or live in the same environment then a lot of common observations lead to valuable insights for the project.
-In this case, Visit Survey not only makes way to determine the relationship the users have with their environment but as the relationship they have with each other or how are the users connected through their environment.
+In this case, visit survey not only makes way to determine the relationship users have with their environment but as the relationship they have with each other or how are the users connected through their environment.

-Visit Surveys can be valuable for internal projects in organizations as well, where the researchers can visit different departments within the same organization studying the state of the workstations, the placement or organization of objects on the desk, the kind of digital and non-digital products the users use, among other things.
+Visit surveys can be valuable for internal projects in organizations as well, where the researchers can visit different departments within the same organization studying the state of the workstations, the placement or organization of objects on the desk, the kind of digital and non digital products the users use, among other things.

-During the Visit Survey, the researcher can also develop different scenarios and probe the user about those scenarios or request them to give a guided tour to gain a better understanding of the user needs and behavior.
+During the visit survey, the researcher can also develop different scenarios and probe the user about those scenarios or request them to give a Guided Tour to gain a better understanding of the user needs and behavior.

 Advantages of Visit Survey

-As Visit Surveys require the researchers to visit the user in their environment and probe them further to understand their context, it helps build empathy in the researcher for the user.
+As visit surveys require the researchers to visit the user in their environment and probe them further to understand their context, it helps build empathy in the researcher for the user.

-03 Rich Insights
+3. Rich Insights

-04 Contextual Understanding
+4. Contextual Understanding

-Visit Surveys give a good contextual understanding to the researcher of the sample group, which can be used to develop a meaningful design direction for the project.
+Visit surveys give a good contextual understanding to the researcher of the sample group, which can be used to develop a meaningful design direction for the project.

 Disadvantages of Visit Survey

-02 Skilled probing
+2. Skilled probing

-Visit Surveys require a skilled researcher to ask non- yes and no questions of the users.
+Visit surveys require a skilled researcher to ask non- yes and no questions of the users.
 The users sometimes are not conscious of the relationship they have with their environment or may not see something as challenging when in fact it is.
 It requires a well-designed question bank to probe the users and get responses that can contribute to the design specifications as intended.

-Think Design recommendation
+Think Design's recommendation